monetelli/UI_UX_Championship/README.md

 You will use the new updates of Xamarin.Forms:

+- SplashScreen.
+- Custom Fonts.
+- Styles XAML and CSS.
 - BindableLayout.
 - CollectionView and CarouselView.
-- Styles XAML and CSS
 - Only in XAML.
 - You can make use of Gorilla Player.
 - You can use "Adobe XD" or "Zeplin" to share for development.